-- ☐ There are five modules in the Swim for Life program: - 1.
-Parent & Tot (3 levels) for parents and children up to 3 years of age - 2.
-Preschool (5 levels) for children 3-5 years - 3.
-Swimmer (6 levels) for children 5 years and older - 4.
-Adult Swimmer (3 levels) for people over 16 years - 5.
-Fitness Swimmer for swimmers of any age who want to improve their overall physical fitness
+- □ There are five modules in the Swim for Life program: - 1.
+Parent & Tot (3 levels) for parents and children up to 3 years of age. - 2.
+Preschool (5 levels) for children 3-5 years. - 3.
+Swimmer (6 levels) for children 5 years and older. - 4.
+Adult Swimmer (3 levels) for people over 16 years. - Fitness Swimmer for swimmers of any age who want to improve their overall physical fitness.

-The Society designed the modules so they flow together seamlessly and logically into one another and into the basic lifesaving awards: Rookie, Ranger and Star Patrol (see Flow Chart, page 35).
+The Society designed the modules so they flow together seamlessly and logically into one another and into the basic lifesaving awards: Rookie, Ranger and Star Patrol (see Flow Chart, page X).

 - □ Content is organized as follows:

-- Entries and exits
+- · Entries and exits

-- Movement/Swimming skills
+- · Movement/Swimming skills

-- Surface support
+- · Surface support

 - Fitness

 - Underwater skills

-- Water Smart education
+- · Water Smart education

-- Swim to Survive skills
+- · Swim to Survive skills

-For more information about the content of the Swim for Life program, visit lifesavingsocietypei.ca.
+For more information about the content of the Swim for Life program, visit the Swim Program page of our website.